codenowinc/level_one_curriculum/day_one/solve_a_problem_you_care_about.md

-# Solve a problem you care about
+# Solve a Problem You Care About

 ### ***[Keynote]( "Solve a Problem You Care About - Keynote") | [PowerPoint]( "Solve a Problem You Care About - PowePoint")***